rubigdata/bigdata-blog-2021-joshdev-de/docs/final-project.md

 ```scala
 val xboxCount = plainHTML.map{ text => "xbox".r.findAllIn(text).size }.sum()
 ```
 But that improvement brings no success and I am greeted with the following log entry again even though special memory settings are applied to give spark more memory space to work with:
-![OOM-pic]
+![oom-pic]
 The next step is to eliminate the step of parsing the HTML page and work with the plain file:
 ```scala
 val parsed = plainHTML.map{ _.toLowerCase()}